nextcloud/backup/README.md

     ./occ backup:point:details <pointId>

-## Restoration

-You can restore a single file or the whole instance to a previous state:

-    ./occ backup:point:restore <pointId> [--file <filename>] [--data <dataPack>] [--chunk chunkName]

-Please note that you can go back to a previous backup of your instance from any Nextcloud compatible with the Backup App.
-There is no need to install the exact same version as it will be reverted to the one used when creating the Restoring Point.
-Meaning that you can fully restore your instance of Nextcloud even if you lost your harddrive, as long as you kept a copy of the Restoring Point (upload to another remote instance)

 ## Exporting configuration

 This is an important step of your configuration of the Backup App Some information will be needed in case